2002–03 Wolverhampton Wanderers F.C. season: Season review

 By April Wolves sat in sixth place, the final play-off berth, but with the East Anglian duo of Ipswich and Norwich just two points behind.
 Easter Monday brought the decisive round of games to clarify the play-off picture with Ipswich losing earlier in the day, meaning Wolves could confirm their play-off place if they won at Norwich.
 A 3–0 victory that evening ensured the club would participate in its fourth play-off campaign at this level.

 Dave Jones became the first Wolves manager to return the club to the top flight in 19 years.

 Wolves finished the season in fifth place after two successive draws, meaning they would play Reading in the play-offs.
 The first leg saw them at home, where they overturned a half time deficit to win the game 2–1 and take a lead into the second leg.
 A tense 1–0 success at the Madejski Stadium thanks to a goal from substitute Alex Rae sent them into the final for the first time, breaking a run of three successive losses in away legs.

 The final was staged at the Millennium Stadium in Cardiff where Wolves met Sheffield United.
 The Blades had had a strong season, being positioned in the play-off zone almost throughout and reaching the semi-finals of both the FA Cup and League Cup.
 Wolves won the game decisively with three first-half goals by Mark Kennedy, Nathan Blake and top goalscorer Kenny Miller bringing a 3–0 triumph, preserved by goalkeeper Matt Murray who saved a second half penalty from Michael Brown as part of a man of the match performance.

 Promotion ended a 19-year absence from the top level of English football for the club and a fourteen-year stay in the same division.
 It also brought owner Sir Jack Hayward his dream of Premier League football at his 13th attempt.
 Three days later Hayward joined in a bus parade through Wolverhampton city centre to Molineux to celebrate the triumph.

 Results

-Pre season
+Preseason

 Wolves' pre season saw them spend a week in Cascais, Portugal (15–22 July), training and playing two Portuguese sides.
 As had become common in recent years, only their final game was held at their Molineux home.